MVT

 Built the right way.

-“Perfection is not attainable, but if we chase perfection we can catch excellence.” — Vince Lombardi
+“Perfection is not attainable, but if we chase perfection we can catch excellence.” / Vince Lombardi

 Functional muscle.
-Not just bigger — better.
+Not just bigger.
+Better.

 There's a meaningful difference between building muscle for appearance and building muscle that makes you a more capable athlete.
-This program is built entirely around the latter.

 Bodybuilding Muscle

-Bodybuilding trains muscles in isolation — bicep curls, leg extensions, chest flyes.
+Bodybuilding trains muscles in isolation, bicep curls, leg extensions, chest flyes.
 The goal is hypertrophy for its own sake: size and symmetry as the end product.
 The muscle looks strong.
 But it's trained to perform in a controlled, fixed range of motion, not in the unpredictable demands of sport.

 For a developing teenager, an exclusively bodybuilding approach can create imbalances, limit mobility, and build a body that looks capable but doesn't move that way.